kiran2023/Portfolio/README.md

 # Portfolio

-# Technology Used - HTML, CSS, JavaScript
+Technology Used - HTML, CSS, JavaScript.

 A personal portfolio developed using HTML, CSS, and JavaScript.
 Responsive website that showcases my work and achievements.

 1. Downloadable Resume 3.
 Contact form powered by Formspree